Trips, Tours and Expeditions

 Pangbourne Hockey Club goes on tour every year, with recent destinations including the Netherlands, Belgium and Gibraltar, the Rugby Club has toured Newcastle and South Africa, and the Cricket Club has visited Barbados, while the Boat Club regularly travels abroad for regattas.

-Other DofE expeditions include Silver Award students going to the New Forest for three days and Gold Award students going to the Lake District for six days for their Assessed Expedition.
+Duke of Edinburgh expeditions include Silver Award students going to the New Forest for three days and Gold Award students going to the Lake District for six days for their Assessed Expedition.